DominicKramer/notelab/NoteLab/jar/jar/PDFRendererReadme.txt

-Version:  Obtained from CVS, Sunday, April 19, 2009 at 2:32 AM
+Version:  Obtained from CVS, Saturday, September 26, 2009 at 12:49 AM
           central standard time.
 Some modifications were
           made to the code.

+The following two commands will check out the current source code for pdf-renderer from its CVS server (where 'username' is your username):

+  cvs -d :pserver:username@cvs.dev.java.net:/cvs login cvs -d :pserver:username@cvs.dev.java.net:/cvs checkout pdf-renderer

 Modifications:
 --------------